joinpursuit/AC_4_Web/units/react/lessons/react_router_1/react_router_1.md

   <Route path="/skills" component={Skills} />
 ```

-Note that each route gets as props a string for `path` and a React component for `component`.
+Note that each route receives a string for `path` as props and a React component for `component`.
 If the current `url` matches the string defined in path, the provided component will be rendered.

+_What do you think would happen if we removed `exact` from the first path?_

 ### Matching a path and `exact`